Asthasingh222/Bridgelabz_2384200041/README.md

 Task Description:

-<<<<<<< HEAD
 Date:19-01-25:
 1.Welcome to Bridgelabz!
 2.Add two numbers
 3.Celsius to Fahrenheit conversion
 4.Area of a Circle
 5.Volume of a Cylinder
 6.Calculate SI
 7.Perimeter of a Rectangle
 8.Power Calculation
 4.Calculate Average of Three Numbers
 5.Convert km to miles